tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_18.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="19.15"}}

+> In this point, you can also remove the `colors.scss` - it's no longer in use!

 # Custom Authentication Components

 Our next step will replace the `login-buttons` which is a simple and non-styled login/signup component - we will add our custom authentication component with custom style.